hellche/egos2023/README.md

-## EGOS 2023 Shortpaper: Work-life and work-work balance in universities and research centers in Russia.
+## EGOS 2023 shortpaper: Work-life and work-work balance in universities and research centers in Russia.
 What can we do to stop reinforcing gender gaps?

 *Chechik E.*